-- Crackle: This has a great range of movies - not the latest hits but plenty of big hitters, such as Fear and Loathing in Las Vegas and American Graffiti.
+- Crackle: This has a great range of movies - not the latest hits but plenty of big hitters.
 Unfortunately the app isn't available on the UK app store, but if you've got an American App Store account, you can use a VPN to get it working in the UK.
 We recommend NordVPN but read Best VPNs for iPhone and iPad for alternatives.

 Watch movies for free on your iPad with YouTube

 YouTube is a massively underrated service in this regard; many people fail to realise there's a range of feature-length movies on the platform.
 The challenge is finding decent films among all the noise of short video clips.
 Also, some people upload videos they don't own the rights to, which is illegal, although these are usually taken down within a couple of days.

 If you want to watch a movie, open YouTube and search for it - you'll be surprised how often you find what you're looking for.
 Of course, if it's brand-new or a premium title from recent years, you should probably give the upload a wide berth.